 We learned this the hard way when I kept snapping at him because I was so overwhelmed with fear I literally couldn’t process his words.

 It took me 2 months to get to the top of a route in the gym (about 40 feet).

 I would stop 3/4s of the way, not out of fatigue, but out of fear and panic.

-But I kept coming back to the gym, listening, and pushing myself a little each day, and stopping when I got flooded with emotion.
+But I kept going back to the gym, listening, and pushing myself a little each day, stopping when I got flooded with emotion.